hannahmalm/pizza-rating/notes.md

 16. Adding in Photos
     - Run commands in terminal
     - rails active_storage:install - creates a new migration which allows to store pics
+    - run rake db:migrate
+    - tell app where to store information